2 Samuel 13: Amnon raped Tamar (13:1–22)

-Whether this was known to Amnon or not, after the rape, Amnon felt an intense loathing of Tamar, and Tamar's expectation that Amnon would marry her (verse 16, cf. Exodus 22:16; Deuteronomy 22:28), she was expelled from his sight with contempt (verses 15,17–18).
-Tamar immediately went into mourning, by tearing the long gown she was wearing as a virgin princess, as a sign of grief rather than lost virginity, as well as putting ashes on the head and placing a hand on the head (cf. Jeremiah 2:37).
-Verse 21 notes that David was very angry when he heard, but he did not take any action against Amnon; the Greek text of Septuagint and 4QSam^{a} have a reading not found in the Masoretic Text as follows: 'but he would not punish his son Amnon, because he loved him, for he was his firstborn' (NRSV; note in ESV).
-Absalom would have resented David's leniency, but he restrained himself (verse 22) for two years (verse 23), while made a good plan for revenge.
+Whether this was known to Amnon or not, after the rape, Amnon felt an intense loathing of Tamar, and Tamar's expectation that Amnon would marry her (verse 16), she was expelled from his sight with contempt (verses 15 and 17–18).
+Tamar immediately went into mourning by tearing the long gown she was wearing as a virgin princess, as a sign of grief rather than lost virginity, as well as putting ashes on her head and placing a hand on her head.
+Verse 21 notes that David was very angry when he heard, but he did not take any action against Amnon.
+The Greek versions of verse 21 in 4QSam^{a} and the Septuagint differ from the Masoretic Text, instead reading:

-This section has a structure that meticulously places the rape at the center:
+When King David heard about all this, he was greatly upset, but he did not rebuke his son Amnon, for he favored him, since he was his first-born son.

+Absalom resented David's failure to punish Amnon but concealed his intentions for two years while planning revenge (verses 22–23).